 Why Dover may have been chosen as representing Ramsdale may be found in a poem penned by Humbert to Lolita.

 (I talk in a daze, I walk in a maze

 I cannot get out, said the starling)

-This poem references several things, which I write of in the analysis, but I will only address one of them in this post, and that is the line, "I cannot get out, said the starling".
-This struck me as being likely a quote and so I looked it up and it is, coming from Laurence Sterne's, A Sentimental Journey.
-In the analysis, I quote at length from the book, but will keep it short here.
+The line, "I cannot get out, said the starling" struck me as being likely a quote, so I looked it up and it was, coming from Laurence Sterne's, A Sentimental Journey.
 The passage in question concerns the protagonist meditating on the Bastile, how it might not be so horrible a place if one can preoccupy one's self profitably and has adequate food etc. Those thoughts are interrupted when he hears a bird.

-Though this poem didn't make it from Nabokov's novel into the movie, with Kubrick choosing Dover as Ramsdale I believe he's referencing this story of the bird which serves as a metaphor for the caged Lolita, who is also caught before she can well fly, and taught, by Humbert, to believe she has no recourse but to stay with him.
-The metaphor of the caged bird also, actually, refers to Humbert and his illness (which becomes criminal when he acts upon it), but most poignantly clarifies the situation of Lolita for those who imagine the movie involves a love story and that Lolita was in any fashion treated tolerably well by Humbert in his feeding, clothing her, and providing her a "home".
-Lolita was imprisoned by Humbert in his own cage, and throughout the film, shadows and sets give the impression of this cage.
+Though this poem didn't make it from Nabokov's novel into the movie, with Kubrick choosing Dover as Ramsdale I believe he's referencing this story of the bird which serves as a metaphor for the caged Lolita, who is caught before she can well fly, and taught, by Humbert, to believe she has no recourse but to stay with him.
+The metaphor of the caged bird also is suggestive of Humbert and his illness, which becomes criminal when he acts upon it, but most poignantly speaks to the plight of Lolita who Humbert imprisons in the very cage in which he is trapped.

 March 2016 portion excerpted from analysis.
 Approx 1200 words or 3 single-spaced pages.
 A 9 minute read at 130 wpm.